Codeception/codeception.github.com/docs/modules/Selenium.markdown

 ## Selenium Module

 Uses Mink to launch and manipulate Selenium Server (formerly the Selenium RC Server).

+But we recommend you to use **Selenium 2 WebDriver** as it is an evolution of SeleniumRC and grants you more stable results.
+For manipulation with Selenium WebDriver use [Selenium2](/docs/modules/Selenium2) module

 Note, all method takes CSS selectors to fetch elements.
 For links, buttons, fields you can use names/values/ids of elements.